karios-os/docs/docs/user-guide/index.rst

 **VM Management Interface**

 Once a VM is created, the VM management interface provides comprehensive control through several key sections:

+Click on the icon highlighted below to navigate to the VM management interface.
+All created VMs will be listed here.

 .. figure:: _static/images/vmcreation/navigate_to_vms.png
    :width: 600